dan-souza/TrelloExport/README.md

 TrelloExportFirefox
 ============
 TrelloExportFirefox is a Firefox extension to export data from Trello to Excel, Markdown, HTML and OPML.
-This project is a fork from [TrelloExport for Chrome] (https://github.com/trapias/trelloExport).
+This project is a fork from [TrelloExport for Chrome](https://github.com/trapias/trelloExport).

 ## Release history